SPBU-study/statistics-2024-fall/README.md

 ### Steps to reproduce baseline ([Link](baseline_original.ipynb) to original notebook.
 Also available [here](https://www.kaggle.com/code/hotessy/capri-exponential-model-using-pymc3))

-1. Install pymc in conda environment following by [this instruction](https://www.pymc.io/projects/docs/en/stable/installation.html).
+1. Install pymc in conda environment following by [this instruction](https://www.pymc.io/projects/docs/en/stable/installation.html)

-2. Run `conda install -y cufflinks-py scikit-learn` in created pymc environment.
+2. Run `conda install -y cufflinks-py scikit-learn` in created pymc environment

-3. Achieve data by running `download_data.sh` script.
+3. Achieve data by running `download_data.sh` script

-4. Run cells of [baseline notebook](baseline_reproduced.ipynb) one by one in VSCode.
+4. Run cells of [baseline notebook](baseline_reproduced.ipynb) one by one in VSCode

+### Steps to reproduce our improvements

+1. Run [filter_trash notebook](filter_trash.ipynb) and it will create a filtered data

+2. Run cells of [improved notebook](baseline_improved.ipynb) one by one in VSCode

 ### Results